-That was three $100 donations, one $52, two $25, one $20, a $15 and a $10.
+That was four $100 donations, one $52, two $25, one $20, a $15 and a $10.
 Each donor will receive equal prominence on the acknowledgements page of my new “Use All The Crayons!
 II,” which I hope to have available for sale by September.
 And each will receive a free signed copy.

 So what do I do with my “windfall?”
 What’s the splurge?
 I hadn’t seen my sunglasses in about a month.
 I’d had them about six years and was eager to update with something stylish.
 I’d planned on going to The Eyeglass Shoppe on Route 30 today to shoppe, er, shop.

 But I found the old ones rattling around beneath the driver’s seat Sunday morning on my way to church.

 Now I’m conflicted about the blog’s future.
 Certainly, it must change.

 I don’t doubt that many people really enjoy it and consider it a welcome distraction.
 For the first time, I had three months in a row with more than 10,000 unique views from all over the world.
 That’s not insignificant.